Documentation Index

 ① Menu name Current menu name and number of DB Servers in operation.

-② Basic features Create a DB Server, view details of Cloud DB for Cache, download DB information Excel file, or reload the DB Server page.
+② Basic features Create a DB Server, view details of Cloud DB for Cache, download DB information Excel file, or refresh the DB Server interface.

 ③ Post-creation features Delete, monitor, and manage DB Server in operation.